sikka-software/Hawa/tests/ISSUE_TEMPLATE/bug_report.md

       label: Which area(s) are affected?
 (Select all that apply)
       multiple: true
       options:
-        - "Not sure"
+        - 'Not sure'
-        - "Components"
+        - 'Components'
-        - "Styles"
+        - 'Styles'
-        - "Documentation"
+        - 'Documentation'
-        - "Build and Deployment"
+        - 'Build and Deployment'
-        - "Examples"
+        - 'Examples'
-        - "Other"
+        - 'Other'
     validations:
       required: true
   - type: dropdown